‘Bachelor In Paradise’ Star Raven Gates Makes Shocking Threat To Colton Underwood If He Hurts Tia Booth

 — Colton Underwood (@Colt3FIVE) August 22, 2018

-In a confessional scene, Raven Gates, who met her love, Adam, on season 4 of Bachelor in Paradise, further explained her concerns about Tia’s back and forth relationship with Colton.
+In a confessional scene, Raven Gates, who met her love, Adam, on Season 4 of Bachelor in Paradise, further explained her concerns about Tia’s back and forth relationship with Colton.

 “I’m trying to be supportive — but I just don’t think his intentions are good,” Raven said.
 The brunette beauty pointed to how the former pro football player had just recently insisted he was in love with Becca, another of Tia’s close friends, on her season of The Bachelorette.